Chart Color Schemes

 Kingston Beach - Blackmans Bay hosts an older demographic, ranking in the top quartile nationwide

-The median age in Kingston Beach - Blackmans Bay is 43 years, significantly higher than Greater Hobart's average of 39 years, and considerably older than Australia's median age of 38 years.
+The median age in Kingston Beach - Blackmans Bay is 43 years, which is significantly higher than Greater Hobart's average of 39 years and Australia's national average of 38 years.
 Compared to Greater Hobart, Kingston Beach - Blackmans Bay has a higher percentage of residents aged 65-74 (13.7%) but fewer residents aged 25-34 (9.8%).
-According to the 2021 Census, the 75 to 84 age group has increased from 6.9% to 8.6% of the population, while the 25 to 34 age group has decreased from 10.9% to 9.8%.
-Looking forward to 2041, demographic projections indicate significant shifts in Kingston Beach - Blackmans Bay's age structure.
-The 45 to 54 age group is expected to grow by 41%, reaching 2,078 people from 1,470.
-Conversely, the 65 to 74 and 0 to 4 age groups are projected to experience population declines.
+According to the 2021 Census, the population aged 75-84 increased from 6.9% to 8.6%, while the 25-34 age group decreased from 10.9% to 9.8%.
+By 2041, demographic projections indicate significant shifts in Kingston Beach - Blackmans Bay's age structure.
+Notably, the 45-54 age group is expected to grow by 42%, reaching 2,078 people from 1,468.
+Conversely, the 65-74 and 0-4 age groups are projected to experience population declines.